Media Technology Monitor

-The Media Technology Monitor (MTM) is a research product designed to monitor use and adoption of new and existing technologies by Canadians.
-The first MTM 18+ questionnaire which focuses on Canadian adults was distributed in 2005 and now consists of two annual telephone and web surveys conducted in the spring and fall of each year.
-MTM 18+ survey Canadians from all Provinces and Territories of Canada.
+The Media Technology Monitor (MTM) is research product designed to monitor Canadians' use and adoption of new and existing technologies.
+The first MTM 18+ questionnaire, which focuses on Canadian adults, was distributed in 2005 and now consists of two annual telephone and web surveys conducted once during spring and fall each year.
+MTM 18+ surveys Canadians from all Provinces and Territories of Canada.

-The MTM is designed, implemented and analyzed by the Canadian Broadcasting Corporation (CBC/Radio-Canada).
-In 2019, the MTM started an annual survey MMT JR of Canadians aged 2 to 17.
-The MTM JR focuses on how young Canadians consume and use media.
+MTM was designed, implemented, and analyzed by the Canadian Broadcasting Corporation (CBC/Radio-Canada).
+In 2019, MTM started the MTM JR annual survey of Canadians aged 2 to 17.
+MTM JR focuses on how young Canadians consume and use media.
 In Spring 2021, MTM introduced a new research product - MTM Newcomers.
-MTM Newcomers focuses on the growing demographic of those who have migrated to Canada within the past 5 years.
+It focuses on the growing demographic of those who have immigrated to Canada within the past five years.

 History

 The Media Technology Monitor has evolved from the Canadian Broadcasting Corporation's Quality Ratings Survey (QRS) that began in 1997 to measure Canadians' use and perception of Canada's conventional and specialty television channels as well as some media technology behaviours.
 In 2005, the MTM was launched with a specific focus on media technology adoption and use among Canadians.

 In 2010, an online MTM portal was created to provide a more interactive experience for users.
 The portal allows users a new way to download MTM reports and trending data, as well as conduct custom analysis of the data with a proprietary Data Analysis Tool and Forecasting Tool.

 In 2012, the MTM integrated Cell Phone only (CPO) homes in its sample.

 In 2015, the MTM celebrated its 10th anniversary.
 The portal was updated adding an Interactive Trending Tool and a Forecasting Tool.
 A follow-up online survey was also added, providing over 1,500 data points to users.